ritikj27/nextjs-course/my-app/README.md

 2. Next.js allows the creation of shared layouts that remain interactive while new route segments are loading Users can continue interacting with certain parts of the application, such as a navigation menu or sidebar, even if the main content is still being fetched
 SL

+# error.tsx
+1. Automatically wrap a route segment and its nested children in a React Error Boundary
+2. Create error Ul tailored to specific segments using the file-system hierarchy to adjust granularity
+3. Isolate errors to affected segments while keeping the rest of the application functional
+4. Add functionality to attempt to recover from an error without a full page reload